aguskwee/online-movie-store/README.md

 ```

 2. Manually
-- You need to install and setup redis, rabbitmq, and mongodb (4 instances with different ports)
+- You need to install and to setup redis, rabbitmq, and mongodb (4 mongo instances with different ports)
 - Do npm start on each microservies, customer, movie, cart, order and payment
 - Change config.json for respective URL
 - Do npm start to activate client UI